mine-cetinkaya-rundel/sta101_f15/Sta101_F15_web/README.md

 ## Colors:

-Each semester change the theme color with one of Pantone's colors for that season in noita/foundation/css/foundation.min.css.
-Fall 2015: #58646D.
+* Each semester change the theme color, often with one of Pantone's colors for that season.
+* Color goes in the following file: noita/foundation/css/foundation.min.css.
+* Fall 2015: #0E5277.